Cluster

 Executes CLUSTER command operations.

-Topology-aware keyspace scannig for matching keys.
+Topology-aware keyspace scanning for matching keys.

 This is a container command for runtime configuration commands.